Why Choose an Associate Degree in Computer Science?

 The U.S. Department of Education (ED) does not directly accredit schools.
 Instead, the government enforces universal standards for accrediting bodies.
 All accreditors must be officially recognized by the ED or the Council for Higher Education Accreditation (CHEA) to be considered official.

 U.S. colleges and universities can receive two types of institution-wide accreditation: national and regional.
-Unless you are enrolling in your courses at a vocational or technical school, regional is the only school-wide accreditation you need to consider.
-Regional accreditation is much more common: more than 85% of the nation’s degree granting institutions are accredited regionally.
-Regional accreditation ensures three things about a given program:
+Unless you enroll in courses at a vocational or technical school, regional accreditation remains the only school-wide accreditation to consider.
+Regional accreditation is more common.
+More than 85% of the nation’s degree-granting institutions boast regional accreditation.
+When a school holds regional accreditation, it ensures that:

-- The school has earned the most widely recognized accreditation status in the country
+- The school has earned the country’s most widely recognized accreditation status

 - Credits are transferrable to other regionally accredited schools